Dark Enlightenment: The Cathedral

-Race
+Racialism

 Neoreactionaries endorse scientific racism, a pseudoscientific view which they refer to as "human biodiversity".
 Land coined the term "hyperracism" to refer to his views on race; he believes that socioeconomic status is "a strong proxy for IQ" rather than race specifically (though he acknowledges a correlation between race and socioeconomic status), and that meritocracy, particularly space colonization, will "function as a highly-selective genetic filter" that propagates mostly (but not strictly) Whites and Asians.
-Roger Burrows, writing for The Sociological Review, stated "In Land’s schema, the consumers ‘exiting’ from competing gov-corps quickly form themselves into, often racially based, microstates.
-Capitalist deterritorialization combines with ongoing genetic separation between global elites and the rest of the population resulting in complex new forms of ‘Human Bio-diversity’.
+Roger Burrows, writing for The Sociological Review, stated "In Land's schema, the consumers ‘exiting' from competing gov-corps quickly form themselves into, often racially based, microstates.
+Capitalist deterritorialization combines with ongoing genetic separation between global elites and the rest of the population resulting in complex new forms of ‘Human Bio-diversity'.
 He described Land's views as eugenicist and compared them to those of The Bell Curve.

-According to Land, the concepts of hate speech and hate crimes are simply methods to suppress ideas that contradict the Cathedral’s dogma.
+According to Land, the concepts of hate speech and hate crimes are simply methods to suppress ideas that contradict the Cathedral's dogma.
 He says that statements described as "hate speech" are not related to hatred but are simply a type of defiance of the Cathedral's religious orthodoxy.
 The suppression is carried out by the "Media-Academic Complex" because the ideas are seen as reflecting a "heretical intention".

-Yarvin has stated "Although I am not a white nationalist, I am not exactly allergic to the stuff", believing it to simply be an ineffective tool for "the very real problems about which it complains."
+Yarvin has stated, "Although I am not a white nationalist, I am not exactly allergic to the stuff", believing it to simply be an ineffective tool for "the very real problems about which it complains."
 Yarvin has endorsed arguments for black racial inferiority and says they are being suppressed by the Cathedral.
 He has said that some races are more suited to slavery than others and has been described as a modern-day supporter of slavery, a description he disputes.